jmvanel/corporate_risk/README.md

 ## Status

-Currently in development, first release in february.
+Currently in development, first release in march.

 ## Technique